fifteen42/djob/README.md

 ## djob

-A decentralized job infomation sharing platform based on ICP (Dfinity) with motoko as backend and react as frontend.
+A decentralized job infomation platform based on ICP (Dfinity).  with motoko as backend and react as frontend.

 Learn from [Linkedup](https://github.com/dfinity/linkedup).
 ### install